Anwar-3108/Interviews/Theory-and-Code/Dev/Backend/Theroy/Event-driven-Architecture-of-Nodejs.md

 In real-world scenarios, the event-driven model shines in applications where I/O operations dominate, such as real-time chat apps, streaming services, or APIs that handle thousands of simultaneous requests.
 The non-blocking nature ensures that no single task prevents others from running, improving both performance and scalability.

+I can explain further by giving you an analogy for clarity, so shall I?

+if yes, give the below analogy.

 ---

 # Analogy for Clarity